ssrikantan/contoso-insurance/README.md

 # Steps to run the Solution
-1. Log in to the Admin portal https://contosoinsadminportal.azurewebsites.net using the credentials below user name - insadmin@contosoinsusers.onmicrosoft.com password - inscontoso@123
+1. Log in to the Admin portal https://contosoinsadminportal.azurewebsites.net using the credentials below
+- user name - insadmin@contosoinsusers.onmicrosoft.com
+- password - inscontoso@123

 2. Launch 'Create Policy' page.
 Create an Insurance policy and associate that to a Consumer and capture Policy details in the process.
 Since there are no look ups implemented in the page yet, you would need to enter the Username of the Customer manually (plaker) in the screenshot below.
+:boom: The page does not handle exceptions, and not all validations are captured.
+Ensure the following when creating the policy
+a) The Vehicle Registration number in the database table has to be unique
+b) The Policy number has to be unique as well

 ![GitHub Logo](/images/CreatePolicy.PNG)

 3. Log in to the Consumer portal
-Sign in as Paul laker to whom the Insurance Policy created in the previous step was allocated to user name -  plaker password - inscontoso@123
+Sign in as Paul laker to whom the Insurance Policy created in the previous step was allocated to
+- user name -  plaker
+- password - inscontoso@123
 Policies that have been associated to his account are ready for activation.
-See screenshot below
+See screenshot below:

 ![GitHub Logo](/images/ActivatePolicy.PNG)